Cheesy99/Bachelor_Work/README.md

 ### For Linux:
 Run `npm run dist:linux` to build the application for Linux.

-Once the build process is complete, the final desktop application for your selected platform will be ready.
+Once the build process is complete, the final desktop application for your selected platform will be ready this will be the dist file.